vigetlabs/redirector/README.md

 Redirect rules can also have further Rack/HTTP environment (mainly HTTP headers) conditions via RequestEnvironmentRules.
 These define a key in the rack environment passed into the middleware and a value match you require for the redirect rule it's tied too.
 Similar to the redirect rules these RequestEnvironmentRules can be string matches or regex matches.
 A redirect rule can have as many of these environment rules as you need.

+When using regex matching on either a redirect rule source or a request environment rule environment value you can specify if you want the matching to be case sensitive or case insensitive with a boolean column that's on the table.

+See the files in `db/migrate` to see what all the columns are on these tables.

 ## Databases supported

 * MySQL